Kathleen and May: Present

 Based in Bideford on the River Torridge, since her restoration Kathleen & May now regularly sails across the Bristol Channel and the Irish Sea.
 She has returned to Youghal, attended various festivals, and sailed across the Bay of Biscay to Bilbao as the paid guest of the Guggenheim museum.

 Since 2010 Kathleen & May is berthed in Albert Dock beside Merseyside Maritime Museum.

-In June 2021, the 'Kathleen & May' returned to Gloucester Docks for a repair to her bowsprit together with a repair to her hull at the world renowned T.Nielsen & Co in Gloucester Docks.
-The Kathleen & May attended the Gloucester Tall Ships Festival in 2022, thereafter work began upon the repair.
+In June 2021, Kathleen & May returned to Gloucester Docks for a repair to her bowsprit together with a repair to her hull at the world renowned T.Nielsen & Co in Gloucester Docks.
+She attended the Gloucester Tall Ships Festival in 2022, thereafter work began upon the repair.
 As of January 2023, she is currently in the Dry Dock and soon to be moved to the waters in Gloucester Docks as she undergoes further maintenance by a small, but willing team of volunteers.